We hope you enjoy reading this article.

 • Review the code of your app thoroughly to find bugs.
 Test the app diligently so that hackers can’t exploit bugs.

 • Develop native apps instead of cross-platform apps.
-Native apps make the best use of hardware features and operating-system-specific capabilities of Android and iOS devices.
+Native apps make the best use of hardware features and operating-system-specific capabilities of Android devices and iOS devices.
 They deliver superior user experience, performance, and security than cross-platform apps.

 Planning to Launch a Parental Control App for Android Phones?